isprojects/mstform/README.md

 React input widgets support a `readOnly` prop (HTML input does).
-There is no such behavior for `hidden` or `required`; use `accessor.hidden` and `accessor.required` in your rendering code to determine whether a form or field wants to be hidden or required.
+There is no such behavior for `hidden` or `required`; use `accessor.hidden` and `accessor.required` in your rendering code to determine whether a form or field wants to be hidden, or a field wants to be required.
 There is also an `inputAllowed` flag on accessors, which checks if a form or field isn't disabled, hidden or read-only.

 When these properties are set on forms, they will automatically be passed down to the children of said form.
-This works for regular forms, repeating forms and subforms.
+This works for regular forms, repeating forms and subforms, and every kind of property except required.

 ## Fieldref